bbenedict/bbenedict/100days.md

 ### 100 days of ~~coding~~ learning something technical

 I'm going to do something along the lines of the 100 days of code project.
-But instead of coding a single project, and I going to try out different things like development enviroments, technologies and training materials.
+Instead of coding a single project, I am going to try out different areas like development enviroments, technologies and languages.
 So maybe I should call it 100 days of learning something technical.

 These are my areas of focus